MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcdesktopalertwnd-class.md

 ```

 ### Parameters
- [in] *nTime*
+*nTime*<br/>
- The time, in milliseconds, that elapses before the alert window automatically closes.
+[in] The time, in milliseconds, that elapses before the alert window automatically closes.

 ### Remarks
  The alert window is automatically closed after the specified time if the user does not interact with the window.